-- If your project meets the conditions for a B form, complete the B form, including the answers to Questions 1-3 on page 2, adhering closely to the suggested word counts.
-Include copies of all materials to be used in your study.
-Submit this form and accompanying materials in both print and soft copy (via email) to the Chair of the Institute Research Ethics Committee.
-Please note that the print copy of the form should be signed by all members of your research team if at all possible, but must be signed by at least one member of the research team. - You may be asked to attend the meeting of the Institute Research Ethics Committee to answer questions on your project.
-Please note that you may not be advised of the status of your application during the meeting. - The Institute Research Ethics Committee will consider your application at their next meeting, and will provide feedback.
-Their decision may be any of the following: - Ethics application is successful applicant may proceed with project as per the proposal or with very minor changes as outlined in the feedback from IREC (but there is no need to resubmit the proposal to IREC).
-However, no major changes may be made to the project without prior approval of the Institute Research Ethics Committee. - Unsuccessful Resubmission required, with the Chair of the Institute Research Ethics Committee to approve changes.
+- Unsuccessful Resubmission required, with the Chair of the Institute Research Ethics Committee to approve changes.
 The proposal is not currently acceptable, but only minor changes are required.
 The applicant should revise their proposal, and should submit the revised proposal for consideration by the Chair of the Institute Research Ethics Committee. - Unsuccessful Resubmission required, with the Institute Research Ethics Committee to approve changes.
 The proposal is not currently acceptable, and major changes are required in order to gain ethical approval.
 The applicant should revise their proposal, and should submit the revised proposal for the next scheduled meeting of the Institute Research Ethics Committee.
 This is likely to involve a delay of several months before data collection can begin as meetings are held three times per year. - Unsuccessful project is unsuitable for research.
 The proposal is not ethically acceptable, and involves topics and/or population that are unsuitable for research.
-The Institute Research Ethics Committee recommends that the applicant considers developing a different proposal, which should be submitted to a future meeting of the Institute Research Ethics Committee. - If successful, the applicant will be issued with a Statement of Ethical Approval - In some cases, 'A' forms that have been fully completed and signed by a member of the Committee may be approved by the Chair of the Institute Research Ethics Committee without being brought to a committee meeting.
-However, the Chair or the Committee may request further information prior to approving an application. - You should only commence data collection when you have received a Statement of Ethical Approval from the committee. - Please note that research proposals will receive only provisional approval from the Institute Research Ethics Committee in the absence of approval from any agency where

-IADT Ethics Policy, approval by Academic Council 1st Dec 2014, for a period of three years you intend to recruit the participants for your study.
+The Institute Research Ethics Committee recommends that the applicant consider developing a different proposal, which should be submitted to a future meeting of the Institute Research Ethics Committee. - If successful, the applicant will be issued with a Statement of Ethical Approval - In some cases, 'A' forms that have been fully completed and signed by a member of the Committee may be approved by the Chair of the Institute Research Ethics Committee without being brought to a committee meeting.
+However, the Chair or the Committee may request further information prior to approving an application. - You should only commence data collection when you have received a Statement of Ethical Approval from the committee. - Please note that research proposals will receive only provisional approval from the Institute Research Ethics Committee in the absence of approval from any agency where you intend to recruit the participants for your study.
 If you have already secured the relevant consent, please enclose a copy of this along with your Ethics application.